 Everman is a somewhat small city located in the state of Texas.
 With a population of 5,998 people and just one neighborhood, Everman is the 333rd largest community in Texas.

-Everman is a blue-collar town, with 40.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Everman, you'll notice that it is more blue-collar than most other communities in America.
+40.74% of Everman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Everman is a city of professionals, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Everman who work in teaching (14.09%), management occupations (8.37%), and business and financial occupations (6.54%).

 As is often the case in a small city, Everman doesn't have a public transportation system that people use for their commute.